Lesson 2 of 13 · ⏱ 45 min · ✓ Free

 wc -l /etc/passwd

-45 /etc/passwd # number varies by system
+45 /etc/passwd # exact number varies by system

 head -n 3 /etc/passwd